Spoon University Logo

 While it’s fascinating that carrots, cumin, celery, and parsnips are in the same genetic family despite being so different, it’s definitely more practical to know the health benefits of parsnips that make them worth incorporating into your diet.

-Like other root vegetables, parsnips are high in fiber, which help you stay regular and fuller for longer.
-Additionally, they're high in potassium, and vitamins C and E, which aid your immune system.
+Like other root vegetables, parsnips are high in fiber, which help you stay ~regular~ and fuller for longer.
+Additionally, they are high in potassium, and vitamins C and E, which aid in heart and immune system function.
 For expecting mothers, the folate in parsnips can help decrease the risk of birth defects in their developing baby.

 Additionally, by replacing less healthy foods like fried potatoes or bread with parsnips, you boost the overall nutritional value of whatever you’re eating in general.

-Call me basic, but I'm so excited it's fall, because that means that it's root vegetable season.
-Roasted carrots, sweet potato fries, and beet salads make delicious side dishes that steal the show from fall-flavored main dishes.
-Because parsnips are also root vegetables, they incorporate seamlessly into a tray of roasted fall vegetables, but they can also stand alone as a side dish in their own right.
+Call me basic, but I’m *so* excited for it to be fall, because that means that it’s root vegetable season.
+Roasted carrots, sweet potato fries, and beet salads make delicious side dishes that honestly steal the show from fall-flavored main dishes.

 They have a flavor similar to carrots, turnips, and other root vegetables, but also have some of the delightful bitterness and bite of a radish, which sets them apart from their peers.
 Because of this, they add depth to the flavor profile of whatever you make with them.
 If you’re trying to impress someone, serving parsnips makes you seem like you know what you’re doing.

-Beyond simply roasting them, parsnips make great additions to soups, dips, salads, even desserts!
-For a slightly healthier, more flavorful French fry, try making parsnip fries.
+Beyond simply roasting them, parsnips make great additions to soups , dips, salads, even desserts!
+For a slightly healthier, more flavorful french fry, you can even make them out of parsnips.

 Becky Hughes